cecilkbm/Learning-Resources-Archive/README.md

-# 📚 Free Learning Resources Archive (Programming • Security • Cloud • Pentesting)
+# 📚 Free Learning Resources Archive (Programming • Security • Devops • Pentesting)

 Over the past three years, I’ve collected free educational resources (primarily PDFs) shared across LinkedIn and other public platforms.

-This repository serves as a centralized archive of those materials, covering a wide range of topics from software engineering and cloud computing to cybersecurity and penetration testing fundamentals.
+This repository serves as a centralized archive of those materials, covering a wide range of topics from programming and devops to cybersecurity and penetration testing fundamentals.

 The goal is simple: